cyanzhong/jsbox-docs/docs/en/foundation/prefs.md

 - `title`: title
 - `type`: value type, such as "string" or "boolean"
 - `key`: the key that will be used to persistent settings
-- `value`: default value for the current setting
+- `value`: default value for the current setting, can be null

 # title